TaitoUnited/wordpress-template/DEVELOPMENT.md

     # not be committed to git.
 For example, example files used in development
     # only.

-In case you are using local database for development instead of staging, you need to save database dump of your local database to `database/init/init.sql` before committing changes to git:
+In case you are using local database for development instead of staging, you need to save database dump of your local database to `database/data/local.sql` before committing changes to git:

-    taito db dump initdata
+    taito db dump data

 > Try to synchronize your work with other developers to avoid database change conflicts.
 You can easily overwrite changes of another developer when you push your local database changes to git.